trisys3/koaka-/README.md

 request.get('http://koaka.my/getEggsWithoutGettingUpFromChair');

 // {server} is a simple koa server with several middlewares like compression,
-// administration routes like /login, and the {middleware} middleware from
+// administration routes like /login, and the teach middleware from
 // above.
 Using it like this is the same as calling `koaka thing -n koaka.my`. server('koaka.my');
 ```